sensri108/px-deploy/docs/templates/metro/README.md

 Talk about how `storkctl` is going to find all the apps, ie Deployments, StatefulSets and operator-based applications, look for those annotations and then scale everything up to where they originally were.

-14. On cluster 2, show the pods starting:
+17. Show the pods starting:

 ```
 kubectl get pod -n petclinic